Ja4e/AudioStreamer/README.md

 Supports other ASHA devices for volume control with provided bash script (volume.sh)

 I disliked how G.722 was made it was made within bluetooth le.
-It made the connection so spotty as heck.
+It made the connection so spotty as heck or the bluez developers are just being lazy as heck

 This Bluetooth has some TCP-like mechanism different from what the iphone has, I am pretty sure there is some undocumented features that bluetooth features